 Could UK’s Planned GDPR Implementation Signal Global Trend?

-Earlier this week, the UK Government announced its plans to introduce new legislation that will give citizens greater control of their personal data.
+In 2017, the UK Government announced its plans to introduce new legislation that will give citizens greater control of their personal data.
 The legislation will expand on existing law that allows people ‘the right to be forgotten’ which (mostly) applies to internet search engines.
 Outside of public, scientific and historic interest, the new regulation potentially gives people the right to ensure all businesses delete their personal data if requested.

 The proposals outline several key areas in which data regulation will change.
 Broadly speaking, these are:

 - Allowing for simpler withdrawal of consent for companies holding personal data